google/gce-tcb-verifier/gcetcbendorsement/README.md

 gcetcbendorsement extract --out="${ENDORSEMENT_PATH?}"
 ```

+While rare, there may be cases that the endorsement delivered in-guest contains an error.
+In this case, an amended endorsement for the firmware may be posted in the storage bucket.
+Pass `--force_fetch` to fall back to the free storage bucket that provides a fallback
+source for firmware endorsements.

 ### Extract the endorsement from a GCE VM attestation report

 If not on the node itself, the measurement itself is enough to identify a copy